NativeScript/docs-v7/docs/plugins/debugging-plugins.md

 ## <a name='Enabling'></a>Enabling

-To enable local live sync debugging of you plugin in a demo/test app:
+To enable local live sync debugging of your plugin in a demo/test app:

 1. `cd /your-demo-or-test-folder`
 2. `tns plugin add ../relative-path-to/your-plugin/src`